topal-team/elf/README.md

 ### Benchmarks

 Some benchmarks are available in ``benchmarks/``.
 They are used to measure and compare the performance of the pipeline.

+The benchmarks using ILPs and comparing them with baselines are located in the ``ilps/`` directory.
+For more information please refer to the corresponding [README](ilps/README.md).